paulmartini/baltools/README.rst

 Manually install them from the git checkout and then add the "py" directory to your $PYTHONPATH environment variable.

+Also, the code expects that you have a directory called "Catalogs/" in your home director that contains the file PCA_Eigenvectors.fits that is in the data/ directory of this repository.

 Getting Started
 ---------------